People default image

 Education

-• J.D., The University of Michigan Law School
+• J.D., University of Michigan Law School

 Senior Editor, Michigan Journal of Environmental & Administrative Law